j-stach/anal-eyes/README.md

 - [ ] Tool for auto-cleanup of attributes

 ## Disclaimer
-The name is a childish play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny. <br> Don't ban me!
+The name is an immature play on the word "analyze", referencing the trait of "anal-retentiveness" in the context of code scrutiny. <br> Don't ban me!